-Continuous Check is a subscription service that runs every 30 days, and looks for changes in a candidate’s data.
-If it notices a change within the previous year, the Continuous Check service will automatically kick off follow-up searches in the appropriate jurisdictions in order to generate a new background check report.
+Continuous Checks allow customers to monitor their candidates' records.
+Continuous Check monitors real-time data sources, and looks for changes in a candidate's record.
+If Checkr identifies a change in the candidate's history, Continuous Check will automatically kick off follow-up searches in the appropriate jurisdictions and generate a new background check report.

 Continuous Check is not a replacement for a full background check.
 Its purpose is to supplement your overall trust and safety program by surfacing recent reportable information throughout engagement with your candidates.

 - Increase your candidate pool by allowing you to implement fair chance hiring with minimized risk.

 - Listen to a candidate’s data over time, looking for and identifying changes in their status.

 - Obtain pointers to trigger specific reports when events are found in a candidate’s background.